PaulieScanlon/gatsby-mdx-routes/README.md

 To use the **menus** array you'll also need a recursive **Tree** function to create your navigation list.

-Watch out for the conditional `slug`, we need this to determine if the route is a parent or an actual route to a file
+Watch out for the conditional `slug`, we need this to determine if the object key is a parent or an actual route to a file.

 src/layouts/layout.js